 An experienced attorney, civil rights advocate, and community leader dedicated to improving the lives of Ward 5 residents.

-After college, Kenyan began a career in public service, working on the staff of Eleanor Holmes Norton, the District’s Delegate to the U.S. House of Representatives.
-Armed with a passion for public service as well as a strong desire to make positive changes in his community, Kenyan enrolled in law school.
-He received his Juris Doctorate from the University of Maryland School of Law, where he served as an editor of the University of Maryland Journal of Race, Religion, Gender and Class.
+Kenyan began his career in public service working for a member of the U.S. House of Representatives shortly after graduating summa cum laude from Howard University.
+He went on to receive his Juris Doctorate from the University of Maryland School of Law, where he served as an editor of the University of Maryland Law Journal of Race, Religion, Gender and Class.

-Kenyan and his wife, Princess, live in his childhood home in Ward 5 with their two young daughters.
+Nationally, Kenyan has been featured on NewsOne Now with Roland Martin, MSNBC and National Public Radio.
+Kenyan and his wife, Princess, live in his childhood home in Ward 5 with their two young daughters, Kesi and Jozi.

 Time on Council

 1350 Pennsylvania Avenue NW, Suite 506, Washington, DC 20004